tcollyer1/comp3016_cw2_desert/README.md

 - The `Terrain` class handles generating and drawing the terrain.
 - The `Light` class handles generating, drawing and moving the light source around the scene.
 - The `ModelSet` class keeps track of all the models on the scene and handles their drawing.
 - The `Camera` class keeps information on the camera position, as well as handling mouse movement and user input, serving as a class to interface the user with the rest of the scene.
-It keeps a copy of the `Terrain` object so it can update it of the current user position for 3D audio purposes, and also to be able to get the camera's Y position depending on the terrain height for ground traversal.
+It keeps a copy of the `Terrain` object so it can update it with the current user position for 3D audio purposes, and also to be able to get the camera's Y position depending on the terrain height for ground traversal.
 - The `MVP` class manages the MVP matrix throughout runtime, including handling model transforms or view/projection updates.
 - The `TerrainTexture` class is responsible for generating textures to be used on the terrain, and is used by the `Terrain` class.
 - The `VAO`, `VBO` and `IBO` are all self-contained buffer classes used to manage vertex array objects, vertex buffer objects and index buffer objects.
 VBOs and IBOs can only be manipulated by a VAO.
 VAOs are used by other classes, such as `Terrain` and `Light` to store the vertices, indices, colours, texture coordinates of everything in the scene on the GPU.